 The eligibility requirements for applicants to Extreme Scale Access calls are based on criteria set out in section 3.1.3.
-Users are eligible to apply to the Union's share of access time to EuroHPC supercomputers must come from academia, research institutes, public authorities and industry and should be established in a Member State, or in a third country associated to Horizon Europe 2020, the Digital Europe Programme or to Horizon Europe,
+Users are eligible to apply to the Union's share of access time to EuroHPC supercomputers must come from academia, research institutes, public authorities and industry and should be residing, established or located in a Member State, or in a third country associated to Horizon 2020, the Digital Europe Programme or to Horizon Europe.